 • The AID12 subfield indicates allocation of one or more contiguous RA-RUs for associated STAs, the non-AP STA is associated with the AP that sent the Trigger frame, the non-AP STA supports the UORA procedure, and the conditions the conditions in 26.5.4 (UL OFDMA-based random access (UORA)) are satisfied.

 Discussion: the following paragraph allocates the RUs for unassociated non-AP STAs as in the HE MAC.
 However, this is to be avoided in LC HE MAC due to the high collision probabilities it may cause.
+Related to modification for UL RA.

 • The AID12 subfield indicates allocation of one or more contiguous RA-RUs for unassociated STAs, the non-AP STA is not associated with the AP that sent the Trigger frame, the non-AP STA supports the UORA procedure, the conditions in 26.5.4 (UL OFDMA-based random access (UORA)) are satisfied, and the resource that the non-AP STA gains access to is sufficient for the non-AP STA to include the pending frame.
-This paragraph does not apply to the LC.
+This paragraph may not apply to the LC.

-Discussion: the following paragraph reserves a specific RU (e.g., RU1) for random access by unselected non-AP LC STAs .
+Discussion: the following paragraph reserves a specific RU (e.g., RU1) for random access by unselected non-AP LC STAs.
+Related to modification for UL RA.

-• The AID12 subfield for RU1 indicates the RU is reserved for non-AP LC STAs that are unselected for any other RUs.
+• In LC, the AID12 subfield for RU1 may indicate that the RU is reserved for non-AP LC STAs that are unselected for any other RUs.

 The CS Required subfield in the Trigger frame is 1 and the UL MU CS condition described in 26.5.2.5 (UL MU CS mechanism) indicates the medium is idle, or the CS Required subfield in a Trigger frame is 0 or the response was solicited by a frame containing a TRS Control subfield.